lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 * Numerical input
 * Text input

-In Studio, you can use new templates to add sample problems that use the feedback and hint syntax.
+In Studio, course teams can use new templates to add sample problems that use the feedback and hint syntax.

 For more information, see `Adding Feedback and Hints to a Problem`_ in *Building and Running an Open edX Course*.